mikkelcato/expo-notes/math-notes/groups/groups.typ

   The order of an element divides the order of the group, i.e for any $a in G$ $"ord"(a)$ divides $|G|$.
 ]
 #proof[
-  Consider the subgroup generated by $a in G$, this has $"ord"(a)$, by Lagrange's theorem the result immediately follows.
+  Consider the subgroup generated by $a in G$, this has size $"ord"(a)$, by Lagrange's theorem the result immediately follows.
 ]
 #corollary[
   The exponent of a group divides the order of the group, i.e. for any $G$ and $a in G$ we have $a^(|G|)=e$